meta-me/metame-website/_drafts/MetaMe-0.12.0-now-available.md

 title: MetaMe 0.12.0 now available
 ---

 We are happy to announce that MetaMe 0.12.0 is now available.
-This version has an improved dashboard, more granularity in the overview charts and many other improvements.
-This version also contains performance optimizations and many bug fixes.
+This version gives you greater visibility on your time spent, an redesigned dashboard and some major performance optimizations and bug fixes.

+##### Your productivity in greater detail
+See your day in the new 15 minute overview chart.
+The increased granularity is great for anything from filling out timesheets to seeing your pomodoros.

+Insert image

+##### Redesigned dashboard
+We have removed less popular components of the dashboard to make it less busy and more streamlined.
+The unproductive heatmap and chart has been removed and components rearranged.

 ##### Updating
 You can update to 0.12.0 by going to settings > update then clicking "check for updates".
 You can also download the latest version [here](/download.html)